-In a previous posting, we looked at how you can start improving your email effectiveness by creating and formatting easy-to-follow content, and by using pre‑written responses.
-Now, discover ways to stop unnecessarily contributing to other people’s overflowing Inbox, and look at some of the Outlook email best practices when you are writing your next email message.
+In a previous posting, we looked at how you can start improving your email effectiveness by creating and formatting easy-to-follow content and by using pre‑written responses.
+Now, discover ways to stop unnecessarily contributing to other people’s overflowing Inboxes, and look at some of the Outlook email best practices when you are writing your next email message.
 Although some of the features mentioned are specific to Microsoft Outlook, most of these ideas can help you manage your email and time regardless of the email program you use.

 Some of the top ways to cut the amount of email you receive are to manage the number of messages you send, reduce unnecessary follow-up replies, and determine when person-to-person communication is a better choice.

 Before you write your next email, seek to actively reduce how many emails you send: